 Josh Levin is Slate’s executive editor and hosts the sports podcast Hang Up and Listen.
 Before coming to Slate, he wrote for the Washington City Paper.
 Levin, a native of New Orleans, graduated from Brown University.

 Dahlia Lithwick is a senior editor at Slate.
 She writes Supreme Court Dispatches and has covered the Microsoft trial and other legal issues for Slate.
 Before joining Slate as a freelancer in 1999, she worked for a family law firm in Reno, Nev.
 Her work has appeared in the New Republic, Elle, the Ottawa Citizen, and the Washington Post.
 She is co-author of Me v.
 Everybody: Absurd Contracts for an Absurd World, a legal humor book.
 She is a graduate of Yale University and Stanford Law School.

-Lowen Liu is Slate's copy chief and the editor of Dear Prudence.
+Lowen Liu is Slate's managing editor and the editor of Dear Prudence.

 Chad Lorenz is Slate's news editor.
 A graduate of the University of Nebraska, he previously worked at the Washingtonian magazine and the Washington Post.

 J. Bryan Lowder is a Slate assistant editor.
 He writes and edits for Outward, Slate’s LGBTQ section, and for the culture section.

 Ava Lubell is an assistant at Slate.
 She is a native New Yorker and a graduate of NYU Law School and Brown University.